-Amendments to IAS 19 Employee Benefits - Plan Amendment, Curtailment or Settlement The IAS 19 amendments clarify that, if a plan amendment, curtailment or settlement occurs, it is mandatory that the current or settlement occurs, it is mandatory that the current service cost and the net interest for the period after the remeasurement be determined using the assumptions used for the remeasurement.
+Amendments to IAS 19 Employee Benefits - Plan Amendment, Curtailment or Settlement

+The IAS 19 amendments clarify that, if a plan amendment, curtailment or settlement occurs, it is mandatory that the current service cost and the net interest for the period after the remeasurement be determined using the assumptions used for the remeasurement.
 The amendments must be applied prospectively.
 Amendments to IAS 28 Investments in Associates and Joint Ventures - Long-term Interests